noelani888-cyber/Coding-projects/README.md

 - Counts even and odd numbers

 ## Goals
-I am currently focused on improving my understanding of Python fundamentals and problem-solving.
+I am currently focused on improving my understanding of Python fundamentals and problem solving.